-This modified Greek Revival style house was built in 1924.
-It was thought to be a wedding present to Dr. George F. Hagood, Jr. and his bride Sarah from his father, George F. Hagood, Sr. who lived next door.
-Dr. Hagood, Jr. was a dentist.
-The Hagoods lived in the house for over 30 years until the home was purchased by Addie Reynolds Northcutt.
-Subsequent owners include Wallace Averill III, Harry Ragsdale and William and Katherine Sprenger.
-The current owners, Mark and Virginia McNabb bought the property in 1984.
+This lovely modified Greek Revival style house was built in 1924.
+It was thought to be a wedding gift to Dr. George F. Hagood, Jr and his bride, Sallie, from his father, Dr. George F. Hagood, Sr., who lived next door.
+The Hagood's are an old Marietta family…many of whom were doctors.
+The Hagoods lived in the home for over 30 years.
+There were three subsequent owners who lived there briefly, but Mark and Ginny McNabb, the current owners, fell in love with the property, purchased it in 1984, and raised five children in the home.

 The McNabbs have an extensive library and the house is filled with antiques.
 The library desk came from Charleston and the desk in the boys' bedroom was made by carpenters of the Western and Atlantic Railroad.
 You'll see many oriental pieces throughout the house collected by Mrs. McNabb's mother on her travels to China.

 Tickets may be purchased in person at the Marietta Welcome Center or Cobb Landmarks & Historical Society.

 Volunteer your time for the Marietta event of the season.
 It takes over 300 volunteers to make the Tour a success!

 Click here for Special Packages at the Hilton Atlanta/Marietta Hotel & Conference Center